Dark social is social sharing that's taking place in private online communities

 Invite your audience to start the conversation using the Messenger Built-In Automation.
 We get it, the term automation sometimes evokes thoughts of *cold, impersonal and robotic communication* BUT messenger bots can be tailored to the tone and personality of your brand.
 If your conversation style is fun and quirky, then let that shine through the tool!

 It’s super important to link your bot to you marketing content.
 How else are they going to know they can start the conversation?
 Include subscribing options in your presentations, emails, and social content so your audience knows you’re ready to chat.

 Messenger allows you to add video, photos, and unique FAQs as ways to personalize your conversation starters.
 They also allow notes, labels to attach to your conversations so you can easily share messaging that is relevant and purposeful to your audience members and fill your team in on what’s happened in the conversation so everyone is kept in the loop.

-Messenger also allows appointment bookings and send broadcast alerts on shipping information, news and much more soon to come in 2020.
+Messenger also allows appointment bookings and send broadcast alerts on shipping information, news and much more soon to come in the future.

 The overarching theme of how to keep your brand top-of-mind with a community that’s “going dark” is to keep relationships at the forefront of your marketing.
 By building advocates who will carry your voice and your message into private conversations and drive your audience to refer you and your business to their circles of influence, you can use dark social to your advantage.